IvanUkhov/blog/_drafts/2020-04-10-comparison.md

 values and plotting bar charts, depending on the column’s type.
 This, however, can quickly get out of hand and evolve into an endeavor for the rest of the day.

-An alternative is to leverage the amazing tools already exist in the data community.
+An alternative is to leverage the amazing tools that already exist in the data community.

 ## Solution